ntua-el18860/Analysis-and-Design-of-Information-Systems/README.md

 - **Compression benefits** for large-scale data

--The data is generated using :
+The data is generated using :
 ```bash
 python3 data.py
 ```
+After generating the data , we should upload them to our HDFS filesystem.

 ---

 ##  **Setup & Installation**